memgraph/docs/gqlalchemy/how-to-guides/ogm/save-nodes-and-relationships.md

 sidebar_label: Save nodes and relationships
 ---

-With the help of this guide you can learn how to save nodes and relationships you have created.
+With the help of this guide you can learn how to save nodes and relationships to a graph database.

 > Make sure you have a running Memgraph instance.
 If you're not sure how to run
 > Memgraph, check out the Memgraph [Quick start](/memgraph/#quick-start).